TeamChallengeG2/SegmentationMRI/README.md

 ![3dunet](visualization/unet.png)

-For the segmentation task, we have chosen to utilize the 3D U-Net model.
+For the segmentation task, the 3D U-Net model is applied.
 The U-Net is a commonly used architecture in the domain of medical imaging.
 Although there are varying implementations, the 3D U-Net for example has three encoding and decoding blocks (opposed to four in 2D U-Net).
 The encoding path captures features through convolutional and max-pooling layers, while the decoding path reconstructs from the compressed representation using transpose-convolution layers combined with skip connections.
 Skip connections preserve spatial information by concatenating low-level feature maps with high-level feature maps.

 The *input* of the model is a grayscale image with shape `(1, 160, 160, 16)` (C, H, W, D).
 Since the objective is to make a prediction for a voxel belonging to a certain class, the output must contain 3 channels (`N_classes=3`: background, volume, spine).
 The channels correspond to the logits of a certain class.
 For the specific architecture refer to <a href="#3dunet">Fig. 1</a> and the model summary details below.